The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 - **Validity:** 3 years.
 - **Exam Format:** Performance-based, including real-time tasks in a simulated environment.
 - **Duration:** 2 hours.
->**NOTE**: This can change, so make sure you already reference the original link for this exam here: [Certification Details - CKA+](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)
+>**NOTE**: This can change, so make sure you reference the original link for this exam here: [Certification Details - CKA+](https://training.linuxfoundation.org/certification/certified-kubernetes-administrator-cka/)

 ### Conclusion